boatmeme/grails-unshorten/README.md

 ## Contact

-Feel free to contact me by email (jonathan.griggs at gmail.com) or follow me GitHub at [https://github.com/boatmeme](https://github.com/boatmeme).
+Feel free to contact me by email (jonathan.griggs at gmail.com) or follow me on GitHub at [https://github.com/boatmeme](https://github.com/boatmeme).

 # Change Log